Exact structures and maximal canonically Jordan recoverable subcategories for modules over type $A$ algebras: Jordan recoverability

 The following result shows that, at least, under some restrictions, we can ensure that $\GenRep(\pmb{\lambda})$ is well-defined for any $\#Q_0$-integer partition.

 \begin{prop}[\cite{GPT19,D23}] Let $Q$ be an $ ADE$-type Dynkin quiver.
 Then, for any $\#Q_0$-integer partition $\pmb{\lambda}$, $\GenRep(\pmb{\lambda})$ is well-defined. \end{prop}

-Now, we restrict ourselves to type $A_n$ quivers for some $n \in \mathbb{N}^*$, and we recall beneficial results.
+Now, we restrict ourselves to type $A_n$ quivers for some $n \in \mathbb{N}^*$, and we recall useful results.
 Fix $n \in \mathbb{N}^*$.
 Let us first recall the combinatorial statement that characterizes all the canonically Jordan recoverable subcategories of type $A_n$.

 Two intervals $K,L \in \mathcal{I}_n$ are said to be \new{adjacent} if either $b(K) = e(L)+1$ or $b(L) = e(K)+1$.
 Note that $K$ and $L$ are not adjacent if $K \cap L \neq \varnothing$, $b(K) > e(L)+1$ or $b(L) > e(K)+1$.
 We say that an interval subset $\mathscr{J} \subseteq \mathcal{I}_n$ is \new{adjacency-avoiding} if, for all $(K,L) \in \mathscr{J}^2$, the intervals $K$ and $L$ are not adjacent.